BLacuesta3/Sprint-6-Project-Data-Collection-And-Storage-SQL-/README.md

 Project Title: Sprint 6 Project/ Data Collection And Storage (SQL)

 Project Description: This project consists of exploratory data analyses and hypothesis testing of information from Zuber, a new ride sharing company in Chicago (hypothetical company).
 The main objective of this project is to understand passenger preferences and the impact of external factor on rides.
-This project includes various Exploratory Data Analysis (EDA) sections as well as a hypothesis testing task at the end of the project.
+The parsing technique is used in order to read/upload the dataframe from a URL using the: requests and bs4 libraries This project includes various Exploratory Data Analysis (EDA) sections as well as a hypothesis testing task at the end of the project.

 Tasks Presented In The Project: